-#6: Low Carb Acai Almond Butter Smoothie
+#6: Low-Carb Acai Almond Butter Smoothie

 #1: Creamy Dreamy PB&J Smoothie

-#2: Strawberry Avocado Keto Smoothie That’s More Like a Milkshake
+#2: Strawberry Avocado Keto Smoothie

-Using just three wholesome ingredients — frozen strawberries, unsweetened milk, and avocado — plus your sweetener of choice, you’ll be able to enjoy this sweet treat for just over 100 calories, 7g of net carbs, and 4g of sugar (from the strawberries).
+This strawberry avocado smoothie recipe offers the same flavor as an old-fashioned strawberry milkshake — but with a much better nutritional profile.
+Using just four ingredients, including frozen strawberries, unsweetened milk, avocado, and your sweetener of choice, you’ll be able to enjoy this treat for just over 100 calories, 7 grams of net carbs, and 4 grams of sugar.